Glory (Buffy the Vampire Slayer): Powers and abilities

 The extent of Glory's true powers as a hell-god were never revealed or used, though according to Gregor in "Spiral", they were beyond what even her compatriot hell-gods could conceive.
 She later secures Ben's aid in recapturing Dawn by promising him immortality.

 Personality

-Clare Kramer says Glory's strength was her lack of self-doubt: "She was completely secure in herself, focused on what she wanted and dedicated to her cause."
+Clare Kramer, the actress who played Glory, said the character's best strength was her lack of self-doubt: "She was completely secure in herself, focused on what she wanted and dedicated to her cause."
 Her strength was also her downfall; Kramer notes that Glory was unable "to look at more than just herself."

 According to Doug Petrie, "Joss very much wanted someone who was like the Joker to Batman.
 Someone who was just dynamic, charismatic and psychotic and we have all that.
 And Glory looks a lot better in a hot little red dress than the Joker ever did!
 We've got it all in Glory."